 Stochastic Matrix

-Stochastic Matrix Steady-State Vector
+Stochastic Matrix Steady-State Vector Doubly Stochastic Matrices

 Stochastic Matrix

 Many real-world systems evolve probabilistically: a customer's next purchase depends on their current preferences, a web user's next click depends on the current page, and weather tomorrow depends on conditions today.
 To model such processes using linear algebra, we need matrices whose columns (or rows) represent probability distributions.
 These are called stochastic matrices, and they form the algebraic backbone of Markov chains.
+The eigenvalue structure of a stochastic matrix, we will see, encodes exactly the long-run behavior of the process it governs — a foreshadowing of the deeper probabilistic machinery developed in Section III.

-Definition: Stochastic Matrix & Probability Vector
+Definition: Probability Vector

-A probability vector \(x \in \mathbb{R}^n\) is a vector with nonnegative entries that sum to 1: \[ x_i \geq 0 \text{ for all } i, \quad \sum_{i=1}^n x_i = 1. \] A stochastic matrix (or transition matrix) \(P \in \mathbb{R}^{n \times n}\) is a square matrix whose columns are probability vectors.
+A stochastic matrix (or transition matrix) \(P \in \mathbb{R}^{n \times n}\) is a square matrix whose columns are probability vectors.
 That is, \(P_{ij} \geq 0\) for all \(i, j\), and \(\sum_{i=1}^n P_{ij} = 1\) for each column \(j\).

 In this page, we will use the column-stochastic matrix, but we can also use the row-stochastic matrix.
 Essentially, the choice between a row-stochastic and a column-stochastic matrix is a matter of convention and convenience, and both formulations are equivalent up to taking a transpose.
 Using the row-stochastic matrix is often natural in Markov chains because each row directly tells you the probabilities of transitioning from a given state to all other states.
 In linear algebra context, due to the form of \(Ax = b\), the column-stochastic matrix can be chosen more often.
 (Also, many programming environments default to column vectors.)